pinokiocomputer/docs.pinokio.computer/index.md

 <br>

-Pinokio is like a web browser.
-It doesn't do anything on its own, but will become more and more useful as more people write and share apps and API integrations going forward.
+Just like a web browser, Pinokio doesn't do anything on its own, but will become more and more useful as people build and share apps, workflows, and APIs around it.

 <br>